Günther Mund

-Günther Mund Borgs (1934 – March 27, 2011) was a competitive diver who represented Chile at two Olympic Games.
+Günther Mund Borgs (August 7, 1934 – March 27, 2011) was a competitive diver who represented Chile at two Olympic Games.
 At the 1948 Summer Olympics he was 26th in the 3 metre springboard.
 At the 1956 Summer Olympics he was 7th in the 3 metre springboard and 19th in the 10 metre platform.

 His sister is diver Lilo Mund.
-Both of Mund's parents were also Olympic divers; Arthur Mund and Margret Borgs competed for Germany at the 1928 Summer Olympics.
+Mund's parents Arthur Mund and Margret Borgs were also Olympic divers, competing for Germany at the 1928 Summer Olympics.
 Günther died in a light aircraft accident on March 27, 2011 in Melipilla, Chile.